 Generally speaking, flow maps can be divided as radial, network, and distributive.

-We’ve already explained how to create cartograms.
+We’ve already explained how to create cartogram maps.
 Now, here are some insights on how to produce flow maps of your own.

 1. Radial Flow Maps

 In radial flow maps, lines radiate from an origin node to a single or multiple destination nodes.
 Each hub links that movement of a phenomenon with a directional flow line, often in a radial pattern.

 In this example, we use the United States foreign trade census data.
-Essentially, this displays what, where and how much does the United States export to other countries.
+Essentially, this displays what, where, and how much the United States exports to other countries.